MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 4*

-These example combine objects will `null`:
+These examples combine objects will `null`:

 ```
 concat([1,2], null)